phwl/elec3608-lab/labs/ass1-2024/README.md

 Your assignment should be submitted online as two separate files (a .pdf and .tgz file) before the due date.
 Refer to Canvas for the rubric and submission instructions.
  * Report: a pdf report as described below.
  * Design: a .tgz file created using "make submit".
 The main design should be a Verilog file which must be called nerv.sv and contain your processor.
 The remaining files should include your test programs.

+# Tips and Hints
+*   Your audience is an ECE graduate that knows about digital logic but may not have been exposed to RISC-V or the nerv processor.
+There should be sufficient background so they can understand your report.

+*   I usually keep the things that other people have done in the Background section and write about what I did in the other parts.
+The background should be short compared to the report length as you want to spend most of the space talking about the latter.

+*   Make sure you cite references such as the RV32I ISA description and the Lattice data sheet.

+*   Describe which CAD tools were used and their version number.

+*   Include source code listings, simulations etc in appendices.
+If you have lots of test cases, include the details in the appendix and summarise in the main text.

+*   Also, it would be good to describe your testing methodology, i.e. how you arrived at your test cases and how you tested your processor.

+*   Normally I like to start each new section with a figure that can be used to explain the text that follows.

+*   Don't take figures from other sources (e.g. the textbook) as that would be plagiarism.
+You can redraw them though.

+*   Reports should be self-contained, the reader should be able to understand the report without referring to other documents.